prb28/vscode-amiga-assembly/docs/directives/fail.md

 ## Description
 Show an error message including the `<message>` string.
-Do not generate an ouput file.
+Do not generate an output file.